Why did I start blogging?

 A while ago, a friend of mine started a blog.
-You see, this friend has been struggling with severe anxiety and panic attacks for eight or nine months (…if I’ve got my timeline sorted out…), and she wanted to find a way to cope and work through the craziness.
-I’ve played with the idea on and off for years, so I totally understood why she wanted to do it and I was super glad that she was!
+You see, this friend had been struggling with severe anxiety and panic attacks for eight or nine months (…if I’ve got my timeline sorted out…), and she wanted to find a way to cope and work through the craziness.
+I’d played with the idea on and off for years, so I totally understood why she wanted to do it and I was super glad that she was!
 It seemed helpful to her.

-At the same time, her new blog stirred up so many bitter, grumpy, and generally bad feelings in me, and I wasn’t completely sure why.
+At the same time, her new blog stirred up so many mad, grumpy, and generally bad feelings in me, and I wasn’t completely sure why.
 As is to be expected with anxiety, depression, and many other mental illnesses, the unwanted, emotional thoughts started running through my head at full speed: Why does she get to tell her story?
 She’s barely suffered!
 I’ve been at this way longer, and I’ve had to give up so much more!
 And on and on they went…

 The problem is, I didn’t actually think these things, my illness just tried to convince me that I did.